yhw086/PowerOutageAnalysis/README.md

 We use permutation test to shuffle the missingness of climate category 1000 times.
 We can get 1000 simulating TVDs.
 Then we compare these 1000 TVDs to the observed TVD, and calculate the p-value that is the probability of observing a TVD as extreme or more extreme than the observed TVD, assuming the null hypothesis is true.

-Observed statistics: 0.2088656600851723
+Observed statistic: 0.2088656600851723

 Finally, we get the p-value, which is 0.002.
 As 0.05 is our significance threshold, since 0.002 < 0.05, we reject the null hypothesis that the distribution of the climate(normal and extreme) is the same whether power outage duration is missing or not.
+The analysis indicates that the distribution of climate categories is statistically different between cases with and without missing power outage duration data.
+The result suggests a dependency of the missingness of power outage duration on the climate category.

-Based on our test result, we can see that the missingness of the power outage duration depends on the climate.
+Based on our test result, we can see that the missingness of the power outage duration **depends on the climate**.

 <iframe src="figures/mar.html" width=800 height=600 frameBorder=0></iframe>